dotnet/docs-maui/docs/user-interface/fonts.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

+All controls that display text automatically use font scaling, which means that an app's UI reflects text scaling preferences set in the operating system.

 ## Register fonts

 True type format (TTF) and open type font (OTF) fonts can be added to your app and referenced by filename or alias, with registration being performed in the `CreateMauiApp` method in the `MauiProgram` class.
 This is accomplished by invoking the `ConfigureFonts` method on the `MauiAppBuilder` object.
 Then, on the `IFontCollection` object, call the `AddFont` method to add the required font to your app: